 Table of Contents

-ClearCorrect has four different plans: Unlimited, Limited 6, Limited 12, and Flex.
+ClearCorrect has six different plans: Unlimited, Mini, One, Two, Three, and Flex.

 With the Unlimited plan, you will pay a flat rate for five years of aligner treatment, getting as many sets as you need.
 Flex, on the other hand, charges you per aligner, so it’s ideal for milder cases that won’t require robust treatment.
-Or, if you have a very mild misalignment, you can use the Limited 6 or Limited 12 plans, which use 6 or 12 aligners, respectively.
+Or, if you want a fixed number of aligners, you can choose the Mini, One, Two, or Three plans, which include 12, 24, 48, and 72 sets, respectively.

-Unlimited often falls at the higher end of the price range above, while Limited 6, Limited 12, and Flex cost less.
-This depends on your unique teeth and your dentist’s rates, so you’ll want to schedule an examination and consultation to get a customized, accurate estimate.
+Unlimited often falls at the higher end of the price range above, while Flex usually costs less.
+The Mini, One, Two, and Three plans scale up in price depending on how many aligners they include, but they’re all cheaper than Unlimited.
+Of course, this depends on your unique teeth and your dentist’s rates, so you’ll want to schedule an examination and consultation to get a customized, accurate estimate.

 6 Factors That Impact Your Treatment Cost